suejungshin/zesty-api/README.md

 # Zesty.ai Backend Project

 ## Summary
-Returns basic information about a given property and its neighbors
+Returns basic information about a given property and its neighbors<br>
+Code for the containerized service can be found at related repo: https://github.com/suejungshin/zesty-api-backup

 ## How to Run
 `docker-compose -p project up -d` ("-p project" so container name is predictable for steps below, "-d" for detatched mode)